 Karl Wirsum, Fire Lady or Monk’s Key Broad, 1969.
 Acrylic on canvas, 48 x 35¾ inches.
 The Bill McClain Collection of Chicago Imagism, Madison Museum of Contemporary Art.

 The permanent collection is key to the museum's mission to preserve and interpret visual art for the education and enjoyment of the public.
-As a result of generous gifts and museum purchases, the collection now numbers some 5,000 objects.
+As a result of generous gifts and museum purchases, the collection now includes more than 5,500 objects.